-EOF (formerly known as GIST) has the capacity to support private listservs and working groups that offer members the opportunity for information sharing and learning as well as the coordination and alignment of investments among identified areas of interest.
+EOF supports private listservs and working groups that offer members the opportunity for information sharing and learning as well as the coordination and alignment of investments among identified areas of interest.

-Funder Strategy Room.
+Post-Election Funder Strategy Room (February 2017 – March 2018).
 An invitation only working group was created in late 2016 with the goal of convening a small group of policy-focused funders to share information and strategies related to existing and new investments as well as policy and political intelligence across the various poverty and opportunity issues and sectors in response to the new political and policy environment.
 Activities included three in-person meetings, six teleconferences, a private listserv and state deep dive discussions focused on four key topics: ACA/Medicaid, workers’ rights, safety net, and immigrant families.

 - EITC Pooled Fund: A pooled fund was established to support rapid response, campaign and policy development efforts in the states to protect, expand and create new state EITCs.